 Rabid fans of the Jurassic Park movies may want to look away now.
 The velociraptors made famous in those movies were actually feathered, and the Blanding Museum has the proof.
 One room called “Feathered Dinosaurs — Correcting the Mistake” explores the links of long-ago dinosaurs to modern-day birds.
 It also lays out all the latest research and state-of-the-art evidence of the Velociraptors’ feathers.

 Planning Your Visit

-The museum is open Monday through Saturday 9 a.m. to 5 p.m. from April 15 to October 15.
-During June, July, and August, it’s open from 8 to 8.
+The museum is open Monday through Saturday, 9 a.m. to 5 p.m. from April 15 to October 15.
+In June, July and August, it’s open from 8 a.m. to 8 p.m.
+The museum is closed during the winter months.
 Group tours are allowed and even encouraged, especially ones with kids, just give the museum prior notice.
 The entrance fee is only $3.50.